 HELP balance: The amount of VET Student Loans, VET FEE-HELP, FEE-HELP and HECS-HELP you have left to use before reaching the HELP loan limit.
 The renewable HELP balance replaced the FEE-HELP balance on 1 January 2020.
-Visit the Study Assist website for more information.
+Visit Combined HELP loan limit | StudyAssist for more information.

 HELP loan limit: The maximum amount of VET Student Loans, VET FEE-HELP, FEE-HELP and HECS-HELP you can use to pay for your studies.
 The HELP loan limit is indexed annually on 1 January.
-For 2023, the HELP loan limit is \$113,028 for most students.
-Visit the Study Assist website for more information.
+For 2024, the HELP loan limit is \$121,844 for most students.
+Visit Combined HELP loan limit | StudyAssist for more information.